Totton and Eling

-Totton and Eling (/ˈtɒtən ænd ˈiːlɪŋ/) is a civil parish in Hampshire, England, with a population of about 29,000 people.
-It contains the town of Totton and is situated between the eastern edge of the New Forest and the River Test, close to the city of Southampton but outside the city boundary; the town is within the New Forest non-metropolitan district.
+Totton and Eling (/ˈtɒtən ænd ˈiːlɪŋ/) is a civil parish in Hampshire, England, with a population of 28,970 people.
+It contains the settlements of Totton, Eling, Calmore, Hounsdown, Rushington and Testwood.
+It is situated between the eastern edge of the New Forest and the River Test, close to the city of Southampton but outside the city boundary; the town is within the New Forest non-metropolitan district.
 Surrounding towns and villages include Ashurst, Marchwood, Cadnam and Ower.

 Description

-Totton claimed to be the largest village in England until it was made a town in 1974.
-The town is often considered to be made up of several smaller villages, such as Testwood, Calmore and Hammonds Green (as well as the original village of Totton) which have been connected by new clusters of housing to form the town as it is today.
-This is backed up by the presence of several areas of local shops, which served their respective villages in the past, and to an extent still do today.
-Until the 1967 forest perambulation fencing, New Forest ponies were free to roam its streets.
-The town's built up area has swollen significantly since the later half of the 20th century and now forms a near continuous web of development with surrounding villages, with Ower, Netley Marsh and Ashurst in particular having little or no discernible distinction in built up area.

-Totton's town centre has changed little since the 1970s.
-Commercial Road and the A35 causeway are the main exit routes from the town.

-The areas behind Calmore Industrial Estate by the River Test have been regenerated with lakes for boating, but their main use is for fishing and as a water supply resource.
+The areas behind Calmore Industrial Estate by the River Test have been regenerated with mineral extraction turned into lakes for boating, but their main use is as a sanctuary for local wildlife and local people to enjoy green spaces, with one lake used for fishing and boating and as a water supply resource.

-There is also the Testwood Lakes Centre, with walks along the Test Way running from Totton to Inkpen Beacon in Berkshire, via Romsey in Hampshire.
+There is also the Hampshire & Isle of Wight Wildlife Trust's Testwood Lakes Education Centre.
+Walks connect the area along the Test Way running from Totton to Inkpen Beacon in Berkshire, via Romsey in Hampshire.

 Eling can be accessed by crossing the railway line which divides the original old village of Totton and the areas of Eling, and Hounsdown.
 This goes to Brokenford which has some pathways from Totton to the A35 Bypass road at Eling recreation ground, by Bartley Water.
 The village's name is pronounced the same as that of the London town and borough of Ealing.

 History

 Early history

-The Iron Age Hillfort at Tatchbury Mount is evidence of early settlement in the Totton area and Netley Marsh on the edge of Totton was the site of an early battle between Anglo Saxon invaders under Cerdic and Romano-Celtic peoples under Natanleod.
-The construction of Testwood Lakes revealed a treasure-trove of ancient artefacts including one of the oldest known bridges in England, believed to date to around c.1,500BC.